 The Sulphur Skyline Trail starts beside the Miette Hot Springs.
 The trail meanders through forests and switchbacks.
 Soon, you’ll poke out above the treeline for epic views over Jasper National Park.

-At the time of writing (summer 2020), the road to the trailhead is currently closed to traffic.
+At the time of writing (fall 2023), the road to the trailhead is currently closed to traffic for public safety.
 To reach it, you’ll need to walk or cycle 15 kilometres each way from the main highway.

-Be sure to wear a good pair of hiking boots.
-The trail is steep and rocky in sections.
+PRO TIP: Be sure to wear a good pair of hiking boots.
+The Sulphur Skyline Trail is steep and rocky in sections.

 Valley of the Five Lakes

-The Valley of the Five Lakes is among the best hikes in Jasper National Park for beginners.
-The trail swings past five of Jasper’s most scenic lakes.
-These lakes show off varying shades of turquoise, blue & green to a backdrop of the Canadian Rockies.
+The Valley of the Five Lakes is a fantastic hike for beginners.
+The trail swings past five of the most scenic lakes in Jasper National Park.
+These lakes show off varying shades of turquoise, blue, and green to a backdrop of the Canadian Rockies.

 Opal Hills

-No one would ever accuse Opal Hills of giving up its gems too easily.
+No one would accuse Opal Hills of giving up its gems too easily.
 Famous for its wildflowers and epic alpine meadows, Opal Hills is a moderately difficult loop.
-It takes anywhere between 3 to 5 hours of hiking time depending on your fitness level.
+It takes anywhere between 3 to 5 hours of hiking time, depending on your fitness level.

 You can hike the Opal Hills Loop Trail from March until October.
 The best time to take to the trails here, though, is in spring and summer when the wildflowers are in full bloom.